nsanders9022/Registrar/README.md

 * **Input:** P.E.
 * **Output:** true

-Check to see if database is empty
+Check to see if students_courses table is empty
 * **Input:**
 * **Output:** true